 To understand the richness of these new tools, you first need to understand formative assessment.
 This process is meant to measure where students are in the learning process by applying a diagnostic tool, usually in the form of questions.
 This can be done through both formal and informal assessments.
 The information obtained could then be used to modify teaching and learning activities with the goal of helping improve student comprehension.

-Here are four assessment tools that are perfect for the Chromebook classroom.
+Here are two assessment tools that are perfect for the Chromebook classroom.
 They can help teachers monitor student progress and allow for quick and easy differentiation.
 More importantly, they provide a fun and engaging way to review important concepts.